This blog may contain affiliate links. Read our disclosure policy for more info.

 Located just outside of Courtenay on your way toward Campbell River, Miracle Beach Provincial Park is the perfect first stop on this drive.
 With a campground for you and your family to stay at, this is a beautiful stretch of beach to explore during the summer months.

-There is a 2km trail system starting at the day-use area and taking you out into the old-growth forest.
+There is a 2 km (1.2 mi) trail system starting at the day-use area and taking you out into the old-growth forest.
 You can also check out the Nature House and an Amphitheatre where educational talks, activities, and movie nights are hosted through the summertime.

 The beach area here is also beautiful.
-Stop for a couple of hours to relax and swim at the day-use area.
+Stop for a couple of hours to relax and swim in the day-use area.

 3. Saratoga Beach

-Saratoga Beach is a 200-foot sandy beach located a 25-minute drive from Courtenay.
+Saratoga Beach is a 61-meter (200 feet) sandy beach located a 25-minute drive from Courtenay.
 The beach here is especially popular in the summer months for the unique sport of skimboarding (where you use a skimboard to skim across the top of the water), as well as kite-flying thanks to the consistent wind conditions here especially from May to September.